cepthomas/Shellinator/README.md

 Games with shell extensions to provide some custom context menus.

 Consists of two parts:
-- A server (Splunk) that performs the actual work.
-It's out-of-process from the client so as to not inadvertently compromise the entire shell.
 - A simple command line client that is called from registry commands.
-It talks to the server via a named pipe.
+It executes the requested operation.
+- A UI companion that can configure registry commands, and some other stuff.

 Built with VS2022 and .NET8.